 The Irish Longitudinal Study on Ageing (TILDA) provides free public access to its data on ageing.

-The Employment Equality Act outlaws discrimination within employment related to nine grounds including age; the Equal Status Act also outlaws discrimination on the basis of age, covering access to goods and services (including education).
+The Employment Equality Act 1998 (as amended) outlaws discrimination within employment related to nine grounds including age; the Equal Status Act 2000 (as amended) also outlaws discrimination on the basis of age, covering access to goods and services (including education).
 Please see our legislation webpages for further information.